lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 # Transient Errors vs Fatal Errors

 This is where the legacy RPC framework falls short.
-The framework is unable to identify the type of the fault that caused the RPC to fail.
+The framework is unable to identify the type of fault that causes an RPC to fail.

 A fault could be transient, which means that if the client waits for a moment and retries (resends the previously failed RPC) to the same server node, it will